 Perrier is the best known sparkling mineral water in the world.
 The iconic French product was introduced to the global market by an Englishman, St John Harmsworth.

-William Albert St John Harmsworth (1876 – 1933) was the son of an unsuccessful alcoholic London barrister and a strong-willed mother.
+William Albert St John Harmsworth (1876 – 1933) was born in London, the son of an unsuccessful alcoholic barrister and a strong-willed mother.

-Following this successful trial, a London office was established at 45 and 46 New Bond Street by July 1904.
+Following this successful trial, a London office was established at 45 and 46 New Bond Street.
 The water targeted the premium segment of the market, and was sold at the Savoy, Claridge’s and the Berkeley hotels, as well as classic City of London pubs and restaurants such as Ye Olde Cheshire Cheese and Slaters.

 Perrier was advertised as an ideal mixer for whisky.
 Sir Thomas Lipton (1846 – 1931), a friend of Harmsworth, introduced the water to King Edward VII, who granted it a Royal Warrant in 1904.

-The London office was relocated to 45 and 47 Wigmore Street in November 1905.
+The London office was relocated to 45 and 47 Wigmore Street from 1905.

 Perrier was registered as a private limited company to acquire the share capital of La Compagnie de la Source Perrier in 1908.